jamsinclair/open-anki-jlpt-decks/README.md

 - Missing relevant JLPT vocab?
 Send us a reputable source and let's add it 🤓
 - Ideas for improving the design and look of cards?
 Help us design it 👩‍🎨

+For any improvements or suggestions please [create an issue](https://github.com/jamsinclair/open-anki-jlpt-decks/issues/new/choose).

 | Question Template | Answer Template |
 | :---: | :---: |
 | <img alt="Question Template" src="screenshots/jp-question.png" width="320"> | <img alt="Answer Template" src="screenshots/jp-answer.png" width="320"> |